Superfluid excitations in rotating two-dimensional ring traps: Introduction

 \section{Introduction}

-The behavior of a quantum gas, while sharing many similarities with its classical counterpart, differs dramatically from it when subject to rotation.
-A classical gas under rotation develops a rigid body velocity field \cite{landau1976}, propelled by the centrifugal effects as seen in the laboratory frame.
-In contrast, a quantum gas might excite collective modes or, in some situations, develop one or more quantized vortices: lines of vanishing density around which the phase of the condensate changes by an integer multiple of $2\pi$ \cite{Pitaevskii2016, Pethick2008}.
-Early experiments in the field used harmonic potentials to trap the gas \cite{Anderson1995b, Davis1995, Bradley1995}.
-This naturally imposes a limit on the rotation frequency, as the centrifugal effects weaken the confinement of the trap.
-For sufficiently large angular velocities, multiple vortices develop in the bulk of the condensate, and the gas becomes populated by a vortex lattice \cite{Abo-Shaeer2001, Butts1999}, with the average velocity field due to the many vortices mimicking a rigid body velocity field.
-For even higher velocities, the system is expected to enter a highly degenerate state known as the lowest Landau level \cite{Fetter2008}, with a Hamiltonian mathematically equivalent to the one of an electron moving in a 2D uniform magnetic field, in the context of the quantum Hall effect \cite{Tong2016}.
+A defining property of a superfluid is how it responds to an external rotation.
+Despite the irrotational nature of the superfluid flow, it is understood that a superfluid can rotate, but it does so by nucleating quantized vortices that carry discrete units of vorticity, which reveals the macroscopic quantum nature of the superfluid.
+When subjected to rotation, a quantum gas might display collective modes or, in some situations, develop one or more quantized vortices: lines of vanishing density around which the phase of the condensate changes by an integer multiple of $2\pi$ \cite{Pitaevskii2016, Pethick2008}.

+Early experiments in the field used harmonic potentials to trap the gas \cite{Anderson1995, Davis1995, Bradley1995}.
+This naturally limits the rotation frequency, as the centrifugal effects weaken the confinement of the trap.
+For sufficiently large angular velocities, multiple vortices develop in the bulk of the condensate, and the gas becomes populated by a vortex lattice \cite{Butts1999,Chevy2000,Abo-Shaeer2001}, with the average velocity field due to the many vortices mimicking a rigid body velocity field.
+For even higher velocities, the system is expected to enter a highly degenerate state known as the lowest Landau level \cite{Fetter2008}, with a Hamiltonian mathematically equivalent to the one of an electron moving in a 2D uniform magnetic field, in the context of the quantum Hall effect \cite{Tong2016,Fletcher2021,Mukherjee2022}.

-Producing high angular velocities is experimentally challenging since the harmonic trap confinement gets weaker when approaching this regime due to centrifugal effects.
-This feature attracted research interest in potentials with a stronger than harmonic confinement, where this critical, deconfining angular velocity could be approached or even surpassed.
-A popular stronger than harmonic trap was the quartic potential \cite{Danaila2005, Cozzini2006b, Fetter2001}, where in addition to dense vortex lattices, giant, multi-quantized vortices called macrovortices or giant vortices were also predicted and observed \cite{Fu2006, Aftalion2004}.
+Despite ultracold atoms being usually confined in magnetic or optical traps, typically producing a harmonic profile, increasing interest has been given to Bose-Einstein condensates (BECs) trapped in more exotic potentials.
+The overlap of magnetic and optical dipole traps allowed the production of a quadratic plus quartic trap radial profile.
+This enabled to reach arbitrary high angular velocities to excite macrovortices and vortex lattices structures in the superfluid, leading to interesting new configurations which have been studied in several papers~\cite{Fetter2001rotating,Kasamatsu2002,Lundh2002,Kavoulakis2003,Fetter2005}.